Province funding millions into Alberta trails - FortSaskOnline.com

-To date, the Alberta government has invested nearly $10 million into The Great Trail.
-They recently announced they will be funding another $1.93 million towards the trails in Alberta.
+To date, the Alberta government has invested nearly $10 million into it.
+The province recently announced they will be funding another $1.93 million towards the trails in Alberta.

 "The trail network is just a great way for people to be active in any way that they want to be," said Ryan O'Byrne, communications advisor with the ministry of culture and tourism for Alberta.
 "We want Albertans to have every opportunity to be as active and as healthy as they can be."

-O'Byrne added that the trails are also an economic benefit for the province.
-The trails are a large tourism attraction in Alberta, particularly in areas like Banff and Jasper.
+O'Byrne added the trails are also an economic benefit for the province.
+They remain a large tourism attraction in Alberta, particularly in areas like Banff and Jasper.

-The organization responsible for managing the funding and putting it into the trails is the Alberta TrailNet, a non-profit organization that represents the province for The Great Trail.
+The organization responsible for managing the funding and putting it into the trails is the Alberta TrailNet, a non-profit organization.

 One of the 12 trails that is receiving funding is the Hope Adventure Camp Trail near Sturgeon River.
-Alberta TrailNet plans to upgrade the existing trail which includes widening it and adding more signage.
-Out of the $1.93 million, the Hope Adventure Camp Trail is estimated to receive $150 thousand.
+Alberta TrailNet plans to upgrade the existing trail, which includes widening it and adding more signage.
+Out of the $1.93 million, the Hope Adventure Camp Trail will receive around $150,000.

 The other projects receiving funding include: